Top 8 Skills Every Great SEO Professional Needs to Succeed

-At my company, our SEO team has been winning a lot of work and growing lately so I’ve been spending a lot of time interviewing candidates for open roles.
+Throughout the course of my job, I spend a lot of time interviewing candidates for open SEO roles.

-SEO professionals have diverse skills, but there are a few things I look for in every candidate.
+There’s no consistent list of SEO skills that everybody needs, but there are a few things I look for in every candidate – depending on the experience level and position.

+To put it simply, I’m looking for somebody who has some sort of background I can build on (development, marketing, content, etc) and a thought process that is data-driven and results-based.

+If you read the interviewing article above, that should be readily apparent.

 This isn’t an exhaustive list, and I’m sure there’s plenty of people out there who have succeeded without these skills – but what fun would a list be without some controversy?